 California Public Schools Benefit

-Our mission is to provide supplemental funding to California public schools, which is why they're the Lottery's beneficiary.
-In fact, 95 cents of every dollar you spend on Lottery games goes back to the community through contributions to public schools and colleges, prizes and retail compensation.
-And we have you, our players to thank for making it all possible.
+Schools are not our only beneficiary!
+Did you know 95 cents of every dollar spent on Lottery games goes back to the community through contributions to public schools and colleges, prizes, and retail compensation?
+Thank you to our players and our retail partners for making it all possible!